 Students are required to register courses for each quarter through the Web System for Students and Faculty.
 Registration must be completed during the specified registration period after getting approval from the academic supervisor.
 This also applies to bachelor's level courses.
-(Article 5 of the Rules on Graduate Learning)
+(Article 4of the Institute of Science Tokyo Detailed Regulations on Graduate School Studies)